Health Within Reach

 About half of the 2 million Americans living with chronic hepatitis B are of Asian ancestry, most of whom—or their parents—were born in countries where the infection is common.
 Another 3 million people in the U.S. have chronic hepatitis C, which can also lead to liver cancer.
 Despite these risks, many Asian Americans do not undergo screening—often because they are unaware of their higher risk and because their healthcare providers do not recommend testing.

-SOM Tech partnered with a PCORI-funded research team, led by Dr. Nguyen, to explore whether a tablet-based app could encourage more Asian Americans to get screened for hepatitis B and C.
+Our team partnered with a PCORI-funded research team, led by Dr. Nguyen, to explore whether a tablet-based app could encourage more Asian Americans to get screened for hepatitis B and C.

 Engaging Patients and Community Partners

-The team worked closely with community organizations, focus groups, and two patient advisory councils to ensure the intervention was culturally appropriate, age-inclusive, and fully patient-centered.
+We worked closely with community organizations, focus groups, and two patient advisory councils to ensure the intervention was culturally appropriate, age-inclusive, and fully patient-centered.
 The image above shows feedback on wireframes from researchers and community members.
 From color choices to button sizes and clear instructions, the team prioritized making prompts and language intuitive and easy to understand for all users.

 Feedback on wireframes